Stephen-Zhong1/nightreign-relic-reroller/README.md

 For a guide on how to use Relic Reroller, see [Relic Reroller User Guide](https://github.com/Stephen-Zhong1/nightreign-relic-reroller/blob/main/USER_GUIDE.md).

-**I STRONGLY RECOMMEND YOU AT LEAST SKIM THIS!!
-I also recommend you use 1920x1080 resolution and Borderless Windowed while using this tool.
+I STRONGLY RECOMMEND YOU AT LEAST SKIM THIS!
 I am not responsible for any murk/sigils spent, good relics deleted, or other things that might happen while using this program.
-If something happens you are welcome to report it to me on Discord however.**
+If something happens you are welcome to report it to me on Discord however.

 Join my [Discord](https://discord.gg/yXvK7KB6MM) to contact me, report bugs, make suggestions, or just look for games/be part of a Nightreign community.